oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 ### 2.2.1 Command Structure
 An OpenC2 Command has four fields: ACTION, TARGET, ACTUATOR and COMMAND-OPTIONS.

-The ACTION and TARGET fields are required and are populated by one of the ‘action-types’ in Table 2-1 and the ‘target-types’ in Table 2-2.
-A particular target-type may be further refined by one or more ‘target-specifiers’ and/or ‘target-options’.
+The ACTION and TARGET fields are required and are populated by one of the 'action-types' in Table 2-1 and the 'target-types' in Table 2-2.
+A particular target-type may be further refined by one or more 'target-specifiers' and/or 'target-options'.

 The optional ACTUATOR field identifies the entity or entities that are tasked to execute the OpenC2 Command.

-Information with respect to how the action is to be executed is provided with one or more ‘actuator-options’.
+Information with respect to how the action is to be executed is provided with one or more 'actuator-options'.

-The optional COMMAND-OPTIONS field is populated by one or more ‘command-options’ that provide information that influences how the command is executed.
+The optional COMMAND-OPTIONS field is populated by one or more 'command-options' that provide information that influences how the command is executed.

 The following list summarizes the fields and subfields of an OpenC2 Command.
 OpenC2 Commands MUST contain an ACTION and TARGET and MAY contain an ACTUATOR and/or COMMAND-OPTIONS.
 OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization of the commands.